 Our next stop is the fun resort town of Lagos in Portugal’s famed Algarve region.
 Here we’ll spend an afternoon snorkeling and soaking up the sun on the pristine beaches, as well as take a sea kayaking tour of the grottoes and caves of its stunning coastal cliffs.
 You can even hike up to the lighthouse!

 DAYS 7-8: SEVILLE

 We then cross the border to southern Spain and the region of Andalusia.
 Sunny Seville, a fantastically romantic city rife with history and culture, attracts thousands of study-abroad students a year for good reason – it typifies quintessential southern Spanish life.
-Visit Columbus’ tomb in the world’s third largest Cathedral, go for a paddleboat ride on the Guadalquivir River, and even take traditional Sevillanas dance classes!
+Visit Columbus’ tomb in the world’s third largest Cathedral and even take traditional Sevillanas dance classes!
 We’ll also see a spectacular flamenco show and enjoy tapas in a typical Spanish taberna.

 DAYS 9-10: GRANADA

 Our first stop in Granada will be to explore the majestic Alhambra palace.
 We will learn about the history of the Moorish people who lived here for several centuries, and how they defended the city of Granada from the “reconquering” Spanish Catholics from this point.
 You’ll next have the chance to explore the Arab marketplace, where you can find all sorts of treasures, like spices, weavings, ornate lanterns, and carpets.
 This is just a preview of what the incredible Moroccan souks will be like!
 We’ll see the tomb of the Catholic Monarchs who united Spain, enjoy a wonderful tapas dinner at a bodega, and, to top it all off, you can even go for a massage and a soak in a traditional hammam, or Arab bath-house.